 And if you are still wondering why to use cloth diapers, you’ll find some good reasons here.

-How To Get Started With Cloth Diapers
+How To Use Cloth Diapers the Smartest Way

 Tip #1: Purge your mind of everything you think you know about cloth diaper

 Today’s world of cloth diapering is not like your grandmother’s.
-These days, cloth diapers come in all sorts of shapes, sizes and colors.
+These days, cloth diapers come in all sorts of shapes, sizes, and colors.
 There are pre-folded diapers, fitted diapers, pocket diapers, printed or plain diapers, waterproof diaper covers, wool covers, snap diapers and more.